jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 In this timeline of Chile vs. France vs. the rest of the world, the representation in France is surprisingly not as flattering as the total number of memorials to Allende in France.
 During 1973, France contributed 3 of the 15 memorials to Allende that are available in the dataset.
 In the following years, most of the memorials to Allende still came from outside France and Chile.
 Strangely enough, no memorials to Allende were established in France from 2008 onwards, at least according to the dataset.

 This observation for France could be due to data availability issues where dates of establishment or renaming for French memorials could not be found in the sources used in this project.
-It could also be that some memorial places to Allende that were established earlier had been renamed (and worse, no longer recorded to have had Allende's name) due to several factors such as those mentioned in the [previous section on France](https://github.com/GoGroGlo/a-place-for-salvador-allende/blob/main/a_place_for_salvador_allende.md#france).
-The apparent lack of memorials to Allende in France that were established during 2008 could be because events to mark the centennial were being held in memorial places that had already been established before 2008.
+It could also be that some memorial places to Allende that were established earlier had been renamed (and worse, no longer recorded to have had Allende's name) due to several factors such as those mentioned in the [previous section on France](https://github.com/jamieglohere/a-place-for-salvador-allende/blob/main/a_place_for_salvador_allende.md#france).
+The apparent lack of memorials to Allende in France that were established during 2008 could be because events to mark the birth centennial were being held in memorial places that had already been established before 2008.

 ### How did Salvador Allende die, really?